Ephedra (plant)

 Ephedra is a genus of gymnosperm shrubs.
-The various species of Ephedra are widespread in many arid regions of the world, ranging across southwestern North America, southern Europe, northern Africa, southwest and central Asia, northern China and western South America.
-It is the only extant genus in its family, Ephedraceae, and order, Ephedrales, and one of the three living members of the division Gnetophyta alongside Gnetum and Welwitschia.
+As of July 2025, 74 species, and two hybrids, are accepted.
+The species of Ephedra are widespread in many arid regions of the world, ranging across southwestern North America, southern Europe, northern Africa, southwest and central Asia, northern China, and western South America.
+It is the only extant genus in its family, Ephedraceae, and order, Ephedrales, and one of the three extant genera of the division Gnetophyta together with Gnetum and Welwitschia.

 In temperate climates, most Ephedra species grow on shores or in sandy soils with direct sun exposure.
-Common names in English include joint-pine, jointfir, Mormon-tea or Brigham tea.
+Common names in English include joint-pine, jointfir, Mormon-tea, or Brigham tea.
 The Chinese name for Ephedra species is mahuang (麻黄 (麻黃, máhuáng, ma-huang, hemp yellow)).
 Ephedra is the origin of the name of the stimulant ephedrine, which the plants contain in significant concentration.

 Description

 The family Ephedraceae, of which Ephedra is the only extant genus, are gymnosperms, and generally shrubs, sometimes clambering vines, and rarely, small trees.
 Members of the genus frequently spread by the use of rhizomes.